aftersound/thoughts/docs/api-development-with-openapi.md

 version introduces incremental improvements and several new features compared to version 3.0.3.
 The two enhancements that I like the most are: (1) better alignment with JSON Schema, which streamlines schema definition and validation, and (2) the addition of 'summary' and 'description' support, which significantly improves human-readability.
-I highly recommend that anyone working with RESTful APIs or Microservices Architecture takes the time to explore this update.
+I highly recommend that anyone working with RESTful APIs or microservices takes the time to explore this update.

 ## How to leverage OpenAPI
 For those of us in the space of API-driven software development, the question is how we can use OpenAPI.